Piirtaa/FluentBash/README.md

 	loadScript caching/keyValueStore.sh

 -------------
-Examples of the functionality expressed as bash tests.
+Brief xxamples of some of the functionality expressed as bash tests.

 STRINGS